explosion/spacy-course/chapters/chapter1.md

 ### Other operators

-- In this example, let's exame some other operators.
-You will also see a new type called `boolean` variables.
+- In this example, let's learn some other operators.
+You will also see a new data type called `boolean`  .

 <codeblock id="01_03_02">

-Creating a slice of a `Doc` works just like creating a slice of a list in Python using the `:` notation.
-Remember that the last token index is _exclusive_ – for example, `0:4` describes the tokens 0 _up to_ token 4, but not including token 4.
+`+`, `-`, `*` and `/` are the four arithmetic operators.

+You can use `()` to change the order of operations.

+the `True` and `False` value of a variable is called `boolean` as it represents whether something is true or not.

+In Python, at this stage, you can freely add, divide, multiply or subtract numbers without worrying too much about how accuracy your result is.
+In the future, we will look into this issue when it is necessary.

 </codeblock>